-MH370 is the most-documented missing aircraft in aviation history.
-Every piece of radar data, satellite handshake, and drift simulation has been examined publicly for more than a decade.
+MH370 is the most documented missing aircraft in aviation history.
+Every piece of radar data, satellite handshake, drift simulation, and debris recovery has been examined publicly for more than a decade.
 The wreckage is still missing.
 So is an agreed explanation.

 Where it started

-At 17:19 UTC, 38 minutes into the flight, the aircraft signed off with Malaysian air-traffic control and approached Vietnamese airspace.
-The final voice transmission — "Goodnight Malaysian Three Seven Zero" — came from Shah.
+At 17:19 UTC, 38 minutes into the flight, the aircraft approached the boundary between Malaysian and Vietnamese air-traffic control.
+The final voice transmission — "Goodnight Malaysian Three Seven Zero" — came from Captain Shah.
 Two minutes later the aircraft's transponder was switched off.
-Civilian radar lost it.
-Malaysian military primary radar tracked what appears to be MH370 turning west, crossing the Malay Peninsula and the Andaman Sea, and proceeding out over the Indian Ocean.
-Seven satellite "handshakes" between the aircraft's Inmarsat terminal and a satellite continued until 08:19 UTC, at which point they stopped.
+Civilian secondary-surveillance radar lost it.
+Malaysian military primary radar, reviewing tracks after the disappearance was noticed, showed what appeared to be MH370 executing a deliberate course change: west-southwest across the Malay Peninsula, up the Strait of Malacca, then northwest over the Andaman Sea before turning south.
+Seven satellite handshakes between the aircraft's Inmarsat Classic Aero terminal and the Inmarsat 3F1 satellite in geostationary orbit continued until 08:19 UTC, at which point a partial handshake was recorded and then the signal stopped.
 No distress call was ever made.
+No mayday, no squawk code, no pilot-report transmission on any frequency monitored in the region.

 What the theories claim

-• The remote-control framing.
-The 777's flight systems were remotely commandeered via a cybersecurity pathway (sometimes attributed to the Boeing Honeywell Uninterruptible Autopilot patent).
+The remote-control framing.
+The Boeing 777's flight systems were remotely commandeered via a cyber-security pathway — sometimes attributed to the Boeing Honeywell Uninterruptible Autopilot (BUAP) research patent, sometimes to broader exploitable vulnerabilities in the aircraft's Aircraft Communications Addressing and Reporting System (ACARS).
 No evidence has confirmed this.
+Boeing has denied it.

 The variations